 Silloth-on-Solway Town Council is one of around 9,500 Town and Parish Councils within England.
 Town and Parish Councils are the first tier of local government and work closely with the other tiers of local government, to try and achieve the best for their local communities.
 A Town Council is an elected body made up of local people representing the interests of their community.
 We deal with local issues which specifically affect our town.

-Unlike District and County Councillors, the Town Councillors bring no political allegiances to their work.
+Unlike Borough and County Councillors, the Town Councillors bring no political allegiances to their work.
 All Council business is strictly controlled under a code of conduct.
 Councillors must declare in writing any personal interest and abstain from debating and voting on matters in which they may be regarded to have a prejudicial interest.